I’ve always guessed that most people know what good nutrition is. I no longer do.

 I was wrong.
 In my last post about science-based nutrition, I guessed that fermented mango rind would be the next pseudo-science superfood.
-It was just a matter of putting three words together and making something up.
+I simply put three words together made something up.
 That’s basically the same formula supplement sales companies use.
 But an email from Dave Asprey – Bulletproof salesman extraordinaire – caught me off guard.
 The Next Big Thing is charcoal.
-And not just charcoal – you can buy that at Ace Hardware for a few bucks a bag.
-Nutrition grade activated charcoal.
-Since getting the email from Bulletproof urging me to act now before the stock runs dry I’ve seen several other purveyors of questionable goods hop on the band wagon.
+And not just charcoal – you can buy that at Ace Hardware for a few bucks a bag – but nutrition grade activated charcoal.
+Since getting the email from Bulletproof urging me to act now before the stock runs dry I’ve seen several other purveyors of questionable goods hop on the bandwagon.

-Activated charcoal is charcoal that has been crushed and heated to expand and create a very large surface area.
+Activated charcoal is charcoal that has been crushed and heated to expand.
+This creates tiny pockets and a very large surface area.
 Sorry but it’s no more exciting than that.
-Charcoal does have a couple unique qualities.
-Qualities that have made it the go-to of last resort for poison control centers and radiation health physicists for a century.
+Charcoal does have a couple unique qualities that have made it the go-to of last resort for poison control centers and radiation health physicists for a century.
 It is full of holes like a microscopic piece of Swiss cheese and it is ionic which means that it is electrically charged.
-Being charged means that it acts something like a sweater with static electricity – other things, toxic chemicals putatively, that are charged, will bind to it.
+So, it sticks to everything like a sweater charged with static electricity.
+The tiny holes make for convenient places to store anything it sticks to.

 When my young kids (4 and 6 years old) suddenly drop into uncharacteristic fits of whining or tantrums, especially after snacks at a friend’s house, activated charcoal brings them back to normal within about 10 minutes.
 It is amazing to watch.

 This bothers me on several levels.
 Asprey claims that he’s neither a scientist nor a nutritionist but just a guy trying things out and reporting on what works for him.
 Clearly, he tries things out on his kids as well.
 He certainly makes a strong argument for the former here.
 And understand that the CDC uses charcoal only to mop up toxins: there is no use for it as a behavior modification tool.
 As for his kid’s behavior?
-If true, then my guess is that doping them with chemicals when they act like children scares the crap out of them so they shape up.
+My guess is that doping them with chemicals when they act like children scares the crap out of them so they shape up.
 I’m hoping that they never have seizures and Asbury reads about at home brain surgery.
 Just to see if it works for the kids.

-How does charcoal work when given for poison ingestion?
-As stated above you would be administered a drink that contains charcoal at an approximate ratio of 5 parts charcoal to 1 part poison.
-It will absorb anything as it flows through your stomach and into the intestines.
+How does charcoal work when given for poison control?
+As stated above you are administered a drink that contains charcoal at an approximate ratio of 5 parts charcoal to 1 part poison.
+The charcoal will absorb anything as it flows through your stomach and into the intestines.
 Not just toxins but nutrients as well.
-It can cause intestinal blockage and is often administered with a laxative so that it doesn’t linger in your intestine.
-It can cause vomiting which, if used for poison relief, is fine.
-Doctors just want the poisons out and they’re not concerned about which end it does the expelling.
+It sometimes causes intestinal blockage and is often administered with a laxative so that it doesn’t linger in your intestines.
+It can cause vomiting which, if used for poison relief, is good.
+Doctors just want the poisons out and they’re not picky about which end does the expelling.
 For personal use, I’m not sure which sounds worse: black stools or black vomit.
 Please note that ingesting charcoal will do nothing for anything outside of your digestive tract.
 It will not clear ‘brain fog’, will not chelate metals, and will not bind serum cholesterol.
 Really.
 Just get healthy, eat healthily and let your body do its work.
 It’s a wonderful machine.